craigcrisp-ops/onyxx/README.md

-# SecureVault - Personal Data Vault
+# Trulocke - Personal Data Vault

 A secure, mobile-first web application designed to protect your sensitive information with bank-level encryption and biometric authentication simulation.